-In this particular group interview, there are multiple job candidates and one or more interviewer.
+In this particular group interview, there are multiple job candidates and one or more interviewers.
 This format is often used when employers are looking to hire for more than one position in a short amount of time.
 It allows them to save time and money on the interviewing process.
-It’s known that this group interview format is used in industries such as retail and hospitality and the foodservice industry.
+It’s known that this group interview format is used in industries such as retail, hospitality, and the food service industry.

-Your goal during this interview is that you want to stand out in a positive way so that you can clear the way towards a solo interview.
-This first round interview can be nerve-wracking, but it’s also an opportunity to show what you got.
+Your goal during this interview is to stand out in a positive way so that you can clear the way toward a solo interview.
+This first-round interview can be nerve-wracking, but it’s also an opportunity to show what you got.

 Example questions that can be asked during a group interview are, for instance:

 - Who in the group would you hire based on what you know about the other candidates?
 Why?

 - What skills do you think are important to succeed in this position?